zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-quickstart-workshop/freetier/intro.md

 - Visualize your data using Oracle Analytics Desktop

 ### **Workshop Prerequisites**

 This workshop requires an Oracle Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a training account whose details were given to you by an Oracle instructor.
+You may use your existing account or create one in the following lab.

 You are all set. **Let's begin!
 Click the next lab in the Contents menu on the left.**